Ticket resale: Ticket presales

-Obtaining tickets through special presales has become more common.
+Obtaining tickets through presales has become increasingly common.
 These presales often use unique codes specific to an artist's fan club or venue.
 The advent of presales has allowed more individuals to participate in reselling tickets outside of a brokers office.

-Although derivatives was a practice in use mostly in the 1980s, some ticket brokers offer tickets even before the tickets are officially available for sale.
-In such scenarios, those ticket re-sellers are actually selling forward contracts of those tickets.
-One example is a company called TicketReserve, which is making money by selling "options" on future sporting events.
+Some ticket brokers offer tickets even before the tickets are officially available for sale.
+In such scenarios, those ticket resellers are actually selling forward contracts of those tickets.
 This is often possible if the reseller is a season ticket holder.
 Season ticket holders generally receive the same exact seat locations year after year thus they can enter a contract to deliver on tickets that they own the rights to, even if those tickets have not even been printed or sent to the original ticket holder.

 Automated scalping bots

-In recent years, fraudsters have started to use more complex methods by which they obtain tickets for resale on the secondary market.
+In recent years, more complex methods have been deployed to obtain tickets for resale on the secondary market.
 Similar to the technology used to snatch up rare shoes and sneakers, automated bot attacks have become a common way to acquire large numbers of tickets only to resell them for higher profits.
-What fraudsters will do is deploy thousands of bots from untraceable IP addresses in a brute force attack as soon as a venue or ticket seller first makes them available for sale.
+Scalpers will deploy thousands of bots from untraceable IP addresses in a brute force attack as soon as a venue or ticket seller first makes them available for sale.
 In 2017, one of the largest online ticket sellers Ticketmaster filed a lawsuit against Prestige Entertainment for their continued use of scalper bots despite paying $3.35 million to the New York Attorney General's Office just a year prior.
 Ticketmaster claimed that Prestige Entertainment was able to lock up 40% of available tickets for performances of the hit Broadway musical Hamilton, as well as a majority of the tickets Ticketmaster had available for the Floyd Mayweather and Manny Pacquiao fight in Las Vegas in 2015.
-In an effort to curtail such behavior, Congress moved to pass the Better Online Tickets Sales Act of 2016, more commonly referred to as the BOTS act.
-The legislation was signed into law in December 2016 by then President Barack Obama.
-The BOTS act enforces several penalties and fines for parties found guilty of using bots or other technology for undermining online ticket seller systems with the hopes of selling them on the secondary ticket market.
+In an effort to curtail such behavior, Congress moved to pass the Better Online Tickets Sales Act of 2016, more commonly referred to as the BOTS Act.
+The legislation was signed into law in December 2016 by President Barack Obama.
+The BOTS Act enforces several penalties and fines for parties found guilty of using bots or other technology for undermining online ticket seller systems with the hopes of selling them on the secondary ticket market.